 Delete the contents of the file and replace with the below functional configuration:

 The magic here is happening in the location block, which is seeing our requests be forwarded from the server_name (defined in the server block) to the host and port defined as proxy_pass with some additional headers which will also be included.
+I have also included several hardened configurations which you may or may not wish to use depending on your environment.

-In this example my server is named mc-vault.madcaplaughs.co.uk, yours should be substituted with the FQDN of your own host (which will also need to be reflected in the CNAME on your Certificate), this isn’t an issue here as I’m reusing the same certificate that was previously applied directly to Vault.
+In this example my server is named mc-vault.madcaplaughs.co.uk, yours should be substituted with the FQDN of your own host (which will also need to be reflected in the CNAME/SAN on your Certificate), this isn’t an issue here as I’m reusing the same certificate that was previously applied directly to Vault.

 Completing